databrickslabs/mosaic/_sources/api/raster-functions.rst.txt

 .. function:: rst_tooverlappingtiles(tile, width, height, overlap)

-    Splits the raster tile into overlapping tiles of the given width and height.
+    Splits each :code:`tile` into a collection of new raster tiles of the given width and height, with an overlap of :code:`overlap` percent.

-    The overlap is the the percentage of the tile size that the tiles overlap.
-    The result is a collection of new raster files.
-    The result set is automatically exploded.
+    The result set is automatically exploded into a row-per-subtile.
-    If rst_merge is called on the tile set the original raster will be reconstructed.
-    The output tiles have same number of bands as the input rasters.

     :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)